HomeLatest NewsIndustryChina talks tough with tech companies, launches ‘app cleanup’ campaign

 Advertisement

-With the new campaign in place, the government also took aim at illicit broadband networks, which it called ‘black broadband‘ that failed to conform to website filing procedures or might be subletting or using illegal access to networks.
+With the new campaign in place, the government also took aim at networks, which it called ‘black broadband‘ that failed to conform to website filing procedures or might be subletting or using illegal access to networks.

-The regulators have been stepping up enforcement of anti-monopoly, data security, and other rules against scores of tech companies that dominate entertainment, retail and other industries.
+The regulators have been stepping up enforcement of anti-monopoly, data security, financial and other rules against scores of tech companies that dominate entertainment, retail and other industries.

 Get the day's headlines from Tech Observer straight in your inbox